-Note also that most students are seeking a project with strong industry links; in the post-selection survey, 85% said that they would have chosen an industrially funded project even if they had not been required to do so.
+Note also that most students prefer projects with strong industry links; in the post-selection survey, 85% said that they would have chosen an industrially funded project even if they had not been required to do so.

 If you have not yet identified an industrial partner, the Industrial Interface Director and your University representative may be able to help you to do so.